Tedmcm/WALLET/README.md

 ![hd-wallet-derive-execute](/screenshots/hd-wallet-derive-execute.png)

-I constructed a .py file name wallet.py that which contains functions that enabled me to transact in my bzeth and btc.
+I constructed a .py file name wallet.py that which contains functions that enabled me to transact in ETH and BTCTEST.
 The following is a break down of the code:

 ## Function 1
 derive_wallet calls out the dictionary of coins with addresses and private keys.